oskardudycz/NetCoreWithDocker/README.md

   * [GoldenEye WebApi package](https://github.com/oskardudycz/GoldenEye/tree/master/src/Core/Backend.Core.WebApi) - You can find all classes like Base controlers and many more.
 To use it run:

   `dotnet add package GoldenEye.Backend.Core.WebApi`

+The simplest way to start is **installing the [project template](https://github.com/oskardudycz/GoldenEye/tree/master/src/Templates/SimpleDDD/content) by running**

+`dotnet -i GoldenEye.WebApi.Template.SimpleDDD`

+**and then creating new project based on it:**

+`dotnet new SimpleDDD -n NameOfYourProject`

 I found an issue or I have a change request
 --------------------------------